-Keep sparrows away from your property with effective, humane and affordable products from Bird B Gone.
+Keep sparrows away from your property with effective Sparrow control products that are humane and affordable products from Bird B Gone.

 Small and intelligent, sparrows are mostly brown and grey with black striping around the eyes and neck.
 They are typically 6.3 inches long and weigh just over an ounce.
 The birds are highly adaptable and often nest in structures, living off food scraps.
 Sparrows prefer building their nests in house shutters, drainage piping, building rafters and corrugated metal siding and other small, enclosed places.
 They have about 20 offspring a year, and without effective bird controls, their numbers rise rapidly to infestation levels.